hafidh561/Forest-Fire-Segmentation/README.md

 ## Description

-Fire segmentation in your forest fire video with GUI application based. \
+Fire segmentation in your forest fire videos with GUI application based. \
-You can use this code for another segmentation, but you must have a color space method, value upper bound, value lower bound and your video.
+You can use this code for another segmentation, but you must have a color space method, value upper bound, value lower bound and your videos.

 ## Recommended Value